icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 These rules specify that members of the "Report Provider" group may access the data with their choice of the CC BY 4.0 or CC BY-ND 4.0 licence, and members of the "Archivers" group may access the data with the CC BY-ND 4.0 license.

+## Specification

+An `ib1:AccessRule` describes a complete machine readable access rule for a data source.
+It has two fields:

+`ib1:group`
+: The URL of a group in the Directory.

+`ib1:license`
+: The URL of a Licence which must be

 ## Permissions